 The role includes providing spiritual and pastoral support for members of the school community, involving students, staff and parents.

 The Chaplain is available as a listening ear in the joys and tribulations of life, or for spiritual guidance and support when need arises within the community.

-Our Chaplain, Father Noel Oakey, provides care for past and present students at Frederick Irwin Anglican School by supporting them during times of need providing a visible Christian presence in the Frederick Irwin Anglican School community.
+Our Chaplain, Father Noel Oakey, provides care for past and present students at both the Frederick Irwin Anglican School Halls Head Campus and Meadow Springs Campus by supporting them during times of need providing a visible Christian presence in the Frederick Irwin Anglican School community.